Learn about the Social Security Retirement Benefits Application

 - have not already applied for retirement benefits; and

-If you are within 3 months of age 65, your retirement application will include Medicare benefits.
-If you do not want to start receiving retirement benefits yet, you can use this application just to sign up for Medicare.
+If you don’t have Medicare but are within 3 months of age 65, you can use this application to apply for:

-However, if you have a Health Savings Account (HSA) and/or health insurance based on current employment, you may want to ask your personnel office or insurance company how signing up for Medicare will affect you.
+If you have a Health Savings Account (HSA) and/or health insurance based on current employment, contact your personnel office or insurance company to find out how signing up for Medicare will affect you.

-If you are applying for retirement benefits, there are certain Social Security "basics" you should know.
-The most important one is knowing your "full retirement age."
-Depending on your date of birth, it may be between age 65 and 67.
+Depending on your date of birth, that may be between age 66 and 67.
 This could affect the amount of your benefits and when you want the benefits to start.